 The@tre that knows no borders.
 Where geography is history.

 The audience, performer, and crew could be anywhere in the world with a wi-fi connection.

 They share the same time and space.

 We call it the@tre.

-We're not talking 'pre-recorded' or live streaming where you can't sense the presence of the audience.
+We're not talking 'pre-recorded' or delayed streaming where you can't sense the audience.

 We mean performances where the audience that day changes the performance that day.

 Here are four options for making the world your stage.

 No, you are not asked to turn off your video.
 You learn through the first language you ever knew.